zhengqmark/lanl-vir-parquet/README.md

 Use the standard CMake workflow to build Virtual Parquet.
 Once built, run `fuse_main` to mount the FUSE filesystem backed by a Parquet file: `./fuse_main -odefault_permissions -ounderlying_file=/path/to/parquet/file /path/to/mount/point`.
 Use `fusermount -u /path/to/mount/point` to umount the FUSE filesystem.
 Mounting a FUSE filesystem requires write permission on the parent directory of the mount point.

 A VTK file is translated into a tree of metadata and Parquet files.
 Metadata is exposed as pseudo-files representing the VTK file's root attributes, such as `byte_order`, `header_type`, and `compressor`.
 Each pseudo-file acts as a key-value pair: the filename is the key, and the file contents hold the value.
-Each Parquet file corresponds to a specific point-data or cell-data array in the VTK file.
+Each Parquet file corresponds to a VTK array from one of four sections in the original VTK file: point data, cell data, points, or cells.

 As an example: